pingcap/docs-cn/tikv/deploy-tikv-using-ansible.md

 > **Note:**
 >
 > - Leave `[tidb_servers]` in the `inventory.ini` file empty, because this deployment is for the TiKV cluster, not the TiDB cluster.
 > - It is required to use the internal IP address to deploy.
+If the SSH port of the target machines is not the default 22 port, you need to add the `ansible_port` variable.
+For example, `TiDB1 ansible_host=172.16.10.1 ansible_port=5555`.

 You can choose one of the following two types of cluster topology according to your scenario: